 While a level trailer is usually achieved through even distribution of goods and cargo throughout the rig, you may have to double down and pack heavy on the front of the RV to achieve ideal results.

-Having your RV tipped down at the front is better than having it tipping backwards.
+Having your RV tipped down at the front is better than having it tipped backward.
 This way, most of the weight falls on your tow vehicle and hitch rather than further back.
 The farther back you weigh your rig, the less control you will have over it!

 Having a level travel trailer is key for you and your family’s safety while on the road.
-While it can take some practice and getting used to, learning how to properly hitch up is a good idea.
+While it can take some practice to get used to, learning how to properly hitch up is a good idea.
 Keeping your trailer level at all times while in motion is the only way to go!